Blog

 • Select Windows Update or Activation and run the tool.

-10. Ensure that the system has not been modified.
+10. Make sure the system has not been modified

 Modified or outdated systems may have difficulty communicating with Microsoft servers.
 If you have previously made any changes to system files, you should consider: